The Art of French Impressionism

 'Gelée Blanche - Hoarfrost', 1873 (oil on canvas)

 The Impressionists were the first group of artists to embrace painting 'en plein air' (painting outside).
 This was partially due to the introduction of paint in tubes which, for the first time, enabled artists to carry all their studio equipment around in a case.
-They also found it necessary to paint outdoors because they were committed to observing the effects of light on colour in nature.
+They also found it necessary to paint outdoors because they were committed to observing the effects of light on color in nature.
 Consequently landscapes, both in the town and countryside, became their most natural and influential subject and is what we immediately associate with Impressionism today.

 Impressionism and Figure Composition